What is Microneedling?

 While microneedling is a relatively safe and effective procedure there are certain individuals who may not be ideal candidates.
 People with active acne need to wait for their acne to clear up due to the risk of spreading that acne bacteria to other parts of the face.
 Also, those who are pregnant or lactating should wait until after they are finished until they have this procedure done.
 Other patients may need to be pre-treated prior to microneedling to help prevent complications and to help promote a speedy recovery.

-Your skin care professional can discuss microneedling with you and the options for the best skin care treatment based upon your specific concerns.
+Your skin care professional at our vein center in Knoxville, TN can discuss microneedling with you and the options for the best skin care treatment based upon your specific concerns.
 Together you can both decide whether microneedling may be right for you!

 View all articles